xwmx/nb/docs/index.markdown

 for each type.

 `nb show` also provides [options](#show) for querying information about an item.
-For example, use the `--added` and `--updated` flags to print the date and time that an item was added or updated:
+For example, use the `--added` / `-a` and `--updated` / `-u` flags to print the date and time that an item was added or updated:

 ```bash
 > nb show 2 --added